Regulatory Review Meetings

 About the Conservation Commission

 The Conservation Commission is a volunteer board comprised of seven (7) full and three (3) alternate / associate members.
 The Commission is responsible through a review and permit process for administering and enforcing the Massachusetts Wetlands Protection Act and developing, administering and enforcing the Town of Sandwich Wetlands Bylaw, and its regulations.
-The Board receives support from full time staff of the Natural Resources Officer and clerk.
+The Board receives support from the full time staff of the Natural Resources Department.